Electric-Coin-Company/tfl-book/src/terminology.md

 # Footnotes

 [^new-mainnet-precursors]: If new consensus changes are deployed to Zcash mainnet prior to PoW+TFL design finalization, this design must be updated to refer to the new delta (e.g. by reanalyzing all changes against NU6 or NU7, etc…)

-[^validator-distinction]: Our use of the term "validator" deviates from common industry usage.
-Our usage focuses on literally validating consensus state, and does not imply any participation in maintaining the network or extending the ledger.
-This is distinct from widespread usage of "validator" to include the role or responsibility of proposing new blocks or achieving network consensus on ledger updates.